 What are EMV Enabled Credit and Debit Cards

-Even if you have EMV enabled CC, its going to work as it was working before.
-At least that’s what my bank says Even when 3D secure pin was enabled, Some of the websites could charge you without asking for 3D secure Pin.
-The logic is same.
-Even if you have EMV Credit Cards with PIN, it will work on any online transactions.
+Even if you have EMV enabled CC, it’s going to work as it was working before.
+At least that’s what my bank said Even when a 3D secure pin was enabled, Some of the websites could charge you without asking for 3D secure Pin.
+The logic is the same.
+Even if you have EMV Credit Cards with the PIN, it will work on any online transactions.

-Next, I went ahead and tried to check if any of the government website has more info.
-Luckily RBI has this information straight on the face.
+Next, I went ahead and tried to check if any of the government websites have more info.
+Luckily RBI has this straight information upfront.

-It seems that RBI is getting tough with the use of Debit and Credit Card, specially on International level.
-Not only they want to restrict the amount of transaction that can be authorized on the card but also take them completely off for International usage.
+It seems that RBI is getting strict with the use of Debit and Credit Card, especially on the International level.
+Not only they want to restrict the number of transactions that can be authorized on the card but also take them entirely off for International usage.

 - The New Chip system or EMV Chip is to protect your transaction when used with a payment machine.
-This makes sure that nobody can copy the data on your CC and you are available when the transaction is being processed.
-Yes you need to be there to enter your PIN like when you had used your debit card.
+It makes sure that nobody can copy the data on your CC and you are available when the transaction is being processed.
+Yes, you need to be there to enter your PIN like when you had used your debit card.

-There is a list of rules set by RBI for Credit and Debit Cards.
-I am just helping you understand it a bit better.
+List of rules set by RBI for EMV Credit and Debit Cards:

-- All new debit and credit cards to be issued only for domestic usage unless international use is specifically sought by the customer.
-Such cards enabling international usage will have to be essentially EMV Chip and Pin enabled.
+- All new debit and credit cards to be issued only for domestic usage unless the customer seeks explicitly international use.
+Such cards enabling global usage will have to be necessarily EMV Chip, and Pin enabled.
 (By June 30, 2013)

-2) In case you have already used your CC Internationally, You will be getting the new EVM enabled CC soon.
+- In case you have already used your CC Internationally, You will be getting the new EMV enabled CC soon.
 However, if you do not, ask your bank.

-3) Again it depends on your bank, your bank account and your relationship with the bank.
+- Again it depends on your bank, your bank account, and your relationship with the bank.

 Share your thoughts.
 Let me know what do you think about this.
-Did you face any issue with the new EVM enabled Credit Cards ?
+Did you face any issue with the new EMV Credit Card in India or abroad?